-It almost sounds too good to be true, but luckily it’s an opportunity available to people of various backgrounds, education levels, and experience.
-Teaching abroad is an incredible experience that gives you the chance to immerse yourself in a different culture, learn a new language, explore new frontiers, and forge wonderful new friendships.
+Teaching abroad is an incredible experience that gives you the chance to immerse yourself in a different culture, learn a new language, and forge wonderful new friendships.
+All while developing your career.

 There are over 1 billion people learning English as a second language worldwide, so the demand for English teachers is high.
-You don’t need a degree in English, prior teaching experience, or even a college degree at all to find a position.
-So what’s the catch?
-Well, it’s important to remember that hiring requirements are different in each country and school, so you need to find a job that works for your level of education and expertise.
-Here are some frequently asked questions about the requirements needed to teach abroad.
+You don't need a degree in English, prior teaching experience, or even a college degree at all to find a position.
+So what's the catch?
+Well, it's important to remember that hiring requirements are different in each country and school, so you need to find a job that works for your level of education and expertise.
+Here are some frequently asked questions about the requirements needed to teach English abroad.

 Do You Need a College Degree to Teach Abroad?

 In some countries -- especially in western Europe, the Persian Gulf, and parts of Asia -- a college degree is officially (and sometimes unofficially) required to be hired as a teacher.
 Other times, individual schools may have their own requirements, depending on whether they are public, private, or follow a particular teaching methodology.

-However, there are plenty of other countries where English speakers without a four-year degree can be paid to teach English, including most of Latin America, Eastern Europe, and certain countries in Asia, such as Cambodia and China.
+However, there are plenty of other countries where English speakers without a four-year degree can be paid to teach English, including most of Latin America, Eastern Europe, and certain countries in Asia, such as Cambodia and parts of China.

-There is plenty of information available online that compares the degree requirements for teaching English in over 50 countries around the world.
+There is plenty of information available online that compares the degree requirements for teaching English in over 50 countries worldwide.
 You can also find additional information, such as salary expectations, hiring seasons, and visa requirements, that will help you decide where to go.

 Do You Need a TEFL Certificate before Teaching Abroad?